 - Hemlibra® (Emicizumab): Administered under the skin, Hemlibra® replaces the function of factor VIII, rather than replacing the missing clotting factor VIII directly.
 It can be used to either prevent or reduce the frequency of bleeding episodes in people with Haemophilia A.

 - First aid: Minor cuts in haemophilia can be effectively managed by using a bandage during bleeding.
-Ice packs can be used to slow down minor bleeding to manage to bleed under the skin.
+Ice packs can be used to slow down minor bleeding to manage bleeding under the skin.